Hazardous Waste Disposal

 The types of waste generated at the University of Calgary are numerous and ever changing.
 The information provided under the Hazardous Materials Disposal Manual will guide you in preparing your waste for collection in most situations.
 For information on other waste streams that are not handled by HMS, visit the Office of Sustainability.

 HMS will endeavor to provide services of the highest quality.
 While it is our aim to remove hazardous materials quickly, safely and efficiently, there are some wastes that we cannot accept.
 Our training and operating permit do not allow us to transport explosives of any kind.

 There are chemicals that may become explosive under certain conditions.
 For example, Picric Acid (2,4,6 trinitrophenol) and Dinitrophenols could be potentially explosive if allowed to dehydrate.
 These should be carefully monitored.

-Clean lab glass and plastic is collected by Caretaking Services.
+Clean lab glass and plastic is collected by Caretaking Services, click here for more information.
 To obtain a blue bucket or request service, complete an ARCHIBUS Work Request.

 A large quantity of chemicals is defined as ten containers or more.
 To ensure the efficient and effective removal of large quantity of chemicals from your lab, complete the below initial procedure.